§ Trust Spanning Protocol (TSP) Specification

 , through an Out-Of-Band Introduction method, the endpoint A

-may use the following message type to form a direct relationship with B
+MUST use the following message type to form a direct relationship with B

 .
 Suppose the source VID that endpoint A